Humira is a drug that can relieve pain and reduce inflammation in people with a number of autoimmune diseases. Its generic name is adalimumab.

 Moderate to severe chronic plaque psoriasis

-Around 80 percent of patients with psoriasis have this type of psoriasis, according to the National Institutes of Health (NIH).
+Around 80 percent of patients with psoriasis have this type of psoriasis, according to the

 Symptoms include well-defined patches of red raised skin, usually on the trunk, scalp, elbows, knees, and nails, but the patches can appear anywhere on the skin.
 Scale builds up on top of the plaques.